rothfels/bespin/README.md

 ## Project Structure & HOWTOs

 - `web`: runs code in the browser (React application).
-In production, this code is "bundled" into a single `bundle.js` file and served by te backend.
+In production, this code is "bundled" into a single `bundle.js` file and served by the backend.
 It is sourced by the HTML served at `/app`.
 - `server`: runs code on Node.js (Express server, GraphQL API).
 In production, this code may run in ECS or on AWS Lambda, depending on how you deploy it.
 Serves:
   - `/app`: React (client & server rendered) application, static assets
   - `/graphql`: GraphQL API